-- It is a half-day event to highlight the academic excellence of students from within the college and Community High Schools.
+- The Stark State Student Symposium is a half-day event that highlights the academic excellence of students from Stark State College and local community high schools.

 - Local industry partners will be invited to attend and act as judges

-- 4-year institutions will be invited to attend to showcase transferability
+- Four-year institutions will also be invited to attend in order to showcase transferability

-What is the criteria for participating in the symposium?
+What criteria are required for participating in the symposium?

-- All SSC and local High School students are eligible to submit an application to present.
-Students enrolled in the Honor’s program are required to present at least once, as part of the program requirements.
+- All Stark State College and local high school students are eligible to submit an application to present.
+Students enrolled in the Honors program are required to present at least once, as part of the program requirements.

-- Students will submit an application that will include an abstract giving an overview of what they would like to present.
+- All students wishing to participate must submit an application that includes an abstract providing an overview of what they would like to present.